The Gromov-Hausdorff propinquity for metric Spectral Triples: Introduction

 \begin{definition} A \emph{metric} spectral triple $(\A,\Hilbert,D)$ is a spectral triple such that, if we set:

 then the metric $\Kantorovich{D}$ metrizes the weak* topology on the state space $\StateSpace(\A)$ of $\A$. \end{definition}

-Metric spectral triples do give rise to {\qcms s} in a natural fashion, which was the original prescription of Connes.
+Metric spectral triples do give rise to {\qcms s} in a natural fashion, which was the original prescription of Connes \cite{Connes89}.
 To any spectral triple, we can associate a seminorm which will be our L-seminorm canonically induced by a metric spectral triple.
+As the precise definition of {\qcms} has evolved, we include the full proof of the following proposition, and we note that some other propositions in the same vein can be found in \cite[Proposition 3.7]{Rieffel99}, \cite[Lemma 2.3,2.4]{Kaad18}, \cite{Christensen15}.